loechel/praesentationen/plone-and-python-community.rst

 .. container:: overlay centered

-    *The difference between a master and a novice is, that the master has failed more often than the novice has tried*
+    *The difference between a master and a novice is that the master has failed more often than the novice has tried*

     You can move fast and break things, |br| if you know the procedure to repair it quickly